Finder makes money from featured partners, but editorial opinions are our own.

 The main way to increase your tax refund is by claiming deductions.
 Here are some that you're likely eligible for, and tips on how to claim them.

-Many expenses that you incur in order to do your job can be claimed in your tax return.
-However, many cannot, and incorrectly claiming these may result in a penalty from the ATO.
+Many things you buy in order to do your job can be claimed as a tax deduction.
 Some are more obvious than others, like an apprentice's tools or travel expenses.
-But did you know that journalists may be eligible to claim their pay TV costs?
+Others are not as obvious: for instance, did you know that journalists may be eligible to claim their streaming and subscription costs?
 So long as these are incurred in the course of performing their work (for example, a sports journalist that needs to have access to the sport channels), they can be claimed as deductions.

-Here are a few examples that you might be eligible for:
+Here are a few examples that you might be eligible for to get more tax return:

 • Tools and work-specific clothing.
 The item is needed to perform your job e.g. tools that tradesmen use, equipment that hairdressers use, special shoes such as steel cap boots.